young03600/Assembler/README.md

     Assembler to be run like this
     Assembler *assembler = new Assembler("path of your input file");
 ## How the Assembler works?
-*A base class Instruction pointer initialize when the Assembler is running
+*   A base class Instruction pointer initialize when the Assembler is running
-*
+*   After the instruction type was determined, the Instruction pointer points the type it should be *Any error or not supported type would be detected at the point when the program is running on that type*

 Example Input: